MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/import-tool.md

 ## What happens to my model when I send it to Microsoft?

 When you send your model to Microsoft, it’s uploaded to a secure location.
 Microsoft prepares the model using a combination of automated and manual steps.
-Microsoft will provide a download link when the model is ready.
+Microsoft provides a download link when the model is ready.
 After you download it, your model is deleted from the secure storage area.

 > [!div class="mx-imgBorder"]
 > ![Model preparation](media/what-happens.PNG "Model preparation")